 Section 16.1.
 The Employer agrees that all General Orders, Standards of Conduct, Rules and Regulations, Policies, Procedures, Directives and Work Rules shall be applied uniformly within the group of employees to which such are directed.
 For the purposes of this Article all of the above shall be considered inclusive within the terminology of Work Rules/General Orders.
-The Employer agrees to revise and update the work rules/general orders within sixty (60) days of the ratification of the Contract and provide each employee with access to a hard copy at the following locations: Raymond Walters College, Clermont College, College of Applied Sciences, University Hospital, Main Station, and any other location were ULEO's are assigned.

 The Work Rules/General Orders shall be kept current at all times.
-The Employer shall also post the Work Rules/General Orders online.